tarokatayama/KatayamaNgenziThornton_ENV872_EDA_FinalProject/Presentation.md

 - Grouped by month and year
-- Got mean and sum of precipitation
+- Mean and sum of precipitation attained

 ```r
 Beaufort_Clean<- Beaufort_RAW%>%